dkauf42/bayota/README.md

 pip uninstall bayota
 ```

---- To remove development version of package (i.e., remove it from easy-install.pth and delete the .egg-link)
+--- *(less common) To remove development version of package (i.e., remove it from easy-install.pth and delete the .egg-link)*

 ```
 python setup.py develop --uninstall